Preamble

 2. Brigade Committee

-3. Congress Committee
+3. Congress Committe

-VIII Branches
+VIII Chapters

-3. Branch Responsibilities:
+3. Chapter Responsibilities:

 1. Build a local solidarity movement by organizing events and demonstrations in respective areas in coordination with CC.

-4. DPC branches are as follows:
+5. DPC Chapters are as follows:

 IX Disciplinary process